 - Stay informed.
 Whether it’s a no-smoking campaign or a seminar on staying healthy at the office during flu season, having a 3rd-party expert in to talk about health is an excellent way to promote a better workplace.
 These presentations are also the perfect opportunities to have healthy catered lunches, which can open the door to healthier eating options.

 If you would like to improve your current workplace wellness plan, or receive assistance with establishing a new one, we can help!
 Stop by any of our Arizona or Nevada walk-in health clinics – we currently have over 40 medical care facilities across the southwest region – or give our main support line a call at (480) 988-9108.
-Thank you for reading the Banner Urgent Care blog – be sure to check back early and often in 2016 for news, analysis, health tips and much more!
+Thank you for reading the Urgent Care Extra blog – be sure to check back early and often in 2016 for news, analysis, health tips and much more!